 A minimum wage is the lowest hourly pay employers can legally pay their employees.
 In Canada, the minimum wage varies by province and territory, with each jurisdiction setting its own rules and regulations regarding employee compensation.
+The minimum hourly wage in BC is currently $16.75, the second highest in the country.

 The intention behind a minimum wage is to ensure workers are paid fairly for their work.
 Minimum wage laws act to protect workers from unfair pay, and in doing so, help to combat poverty and improve living standards.